bertotuxedo/n3fjp-map/README.md

 LIST_POLL_SECONDS: 10          # how often to fetch the recent LIST output (minimum 10s)

 # Identity & station origins
-PRIMARY_STATION_NAME: "Run 1"   # label for the PC hosting the TCP API
+PRIMARY_STATION_NAME: "Run 1"  # Callsign for the PC hosting the TCP API
 STATION_LOCATIONS:
-  "Run 1":
+  "Run 1":                     # comment out if the arcs are causing problems
     grid: "FN31pr"             # grid or lat/lon for the primary logger "GOTA":
     lat: 34.932
     lon: -81.025